ealmansi/set-interval-async/README.md

 })
 ```

-Where `setIntervalAsync` really shines is in those situations where the given asynchronous function might take longer to compute than the configured interval and, at the same time, it's not safe to execute the function more than once at a time.
+Where `setIntervalAsync` really shines is in those situations where the given asynchronous function might take longer to compute than the configured interval and, at the same time, is not safe to execute more than once at a time.
 Using vanilla `setInterval` will break your code in this scenario, whereas `setIntervalAsync` guarantees that the function will never execute more than once at the same time.
 For example, consider:

 ```javascript
 async function processQueue (queue) {